X-LANCE/SLAM-LLM/examples/s2s/README.md

 ### Online Inference
 We provide multiple options for online inference in the S2S task.
-Simply input a wav file, and the script will generate both text and speech outputs with the pre-trained model.
+Simply input a wav file, and the script will generate both text and speech outputs with the trained model.

 ```bash
 # Multi-turn (Recommended)